-2. Floor Warmth
+- Floor Warmth

-If you start to notice that particular portions of your floor are warmer than others, this is the sign of a hot water line leak.
-Hot water is easier to discover than cold water, so be grateful you were able to detect the leak early on!
+If it feels like some parts of your floor are warmer than others, it may indicate a hot water line leak.
+Hot water leaks are easier to discover than cold water and can often be detected earlier.

-3. Hissing Sounds
+- Hissing Sounds